 - Data analysis and modelling to assess the extent and level of effects.

-- Carrying capacity modelling for both shellfish and finfish from the farm to bay-wide scale.
+- Carrying capacity modelling for both shellfish and finfish at spatial scales ranging from the farm to bay-wide and regional.

 - Climate analyses to understand and plan for seasonal and inter-annual events.